oceanprotocol-archive/dev-ocean/doc/sla.md

 ### Event-Driven Architecture

 In the service agreement, the conditions state are represented by events where the state change is the `norm`.
-Events act as alerts for the state change, The Event-driven Architecture or (EDA) is a design pattern built around the `production`, `detection`, and `reaction` to events that take place in time.
+Events act as alerts for the state change, The [Event-driven Architecture (EDA)](https://en.wikipedia.org/wiki/Event-driven_architecture) is a design pattern built around the `production`, `detection`, and `reaction` to events that take place in time.
 Most of complex engineered systems are loosely coupled networks of unassociated components.

-The event-action pattern is close to [Event-driven Architecture](https://en.wikipedia.org/wiki/Event-driven_architecture).
+The event-action pattern is close to .
 It is specified as model to represents the interaction between parties.
 As shown in the below figure:

 ![Event Driven architecture pattern](img/SLA_Trigger-Event-Action.png)